katamaditya/Weather4U/README.md

 * Incorporates rich and responsive layout with beautiful icons for better user experience.
 * Uses Sync Adapters for efficient data syncs in background to keep the application up-to-date and prevent excess battery drains.

+Icons made by Freepik from www.flaticon.com.
 This application initially started out as a part of Udacity course on Android development.
 I have customized the original application so that it has more features, looks more polished and serves you better.

 Email me if you have any questions, problems or suggestions.
 Happy to help!